petroteitamas/Vector-field-plotter/README.md

 python main.py
 ```
 * With the Left-click, you can set an initial x, y position int the model.
 The numerical differential equation solver in this program will calculete the motion path of the model.

+* With the right button you can stop the calculation and delete the particular solution diagrams.

+* Use the scroll wheel to zoom in.

 ## More details on how to use
 There are some stop condition, but the most important is the variable called ***iter***.
 You can also set a higher value to make the simulation run longer, but this will be reflected in the computation time.